 Cedar Wealth Management generally approaches constructing client portfolios with a long-term perspective, as the firm doesn’t believe in market timing.
 Like many of its contemporaries, Cedar will start by devising an asset allocation that aligns with each client’s investment goals, comfort with risk and timeline until retirement.

-Clients with less risk tolerance will receive a conservative allocation that minimizes volatility, and clients with loftier goals will receive a more aggressive portfolio.
+Clients with a lower risk tolerance will receive a conservative allocation that minimizes volatility, and clients with loftier goals will receive a more aggressive portfolio.
 All portfolios will be heavily diversified, and the firm regularly revisits portfolios to ensure the asset allocation is still appropriate and the selected securities are providing optimal value.

 Boltwood Capital Management

 Boltwood Capital Management, which has been in business since 1986, has one of the highest minimum account sizes on this list at $1 million.
 However, the firm states that it may accept clients with less than that amount.
 Every one of the firm’s around 160 clients are individuals.
 Despite the aforementioned minimum, there's about a 60/40 split between individuals below and above the high-net-worth threshold.